susumuota/yubikey-setup/README.md

 - Generate gpg keys
 - Backup the keys
-- Use gpg for SSH
+- Use YubiKey for SSH
-- Use gpg for signing GitHub commits
+- Use YubiKey for signing GitHub commits
+- Use YubiKey for 2 Factor Authentication (2FA) on (e.g. Google, Amazon, Twitter, etc.) (WIP)
+- Use YubiKey for Passkey Authentication (Yahoo!
+JAPAN) (WIP)
+- Use YubiKey for Nostr (WIP)

 ## References